 As influencer marketing has become more widespread, there have been quite a few studies on how to best determine an ROI from a campaign.
 The reality is that the ROI is very much determined by the brand’s intention.
 Traditional marketers and executives still struggle with this open-ended concept.

 This is further a result of the BrightLocal survey indicating why firms need to work on ensuring that they receive positive online reviews for their products.
-Interestingly, older people are more likely than younger to go to a company’s website after a good review (35 of 18-34 year-olds, 47% of 35-54 year-olds, 69% of 55+).
+Interestingly, older people are more likely than younger ones to go to a company’s website after a good review (35% of 18–34-year-olds, 47% of 35–54-year-olds, 69% of 55+).

 Other common reactions to reading a good review include searching for more reviews to validate choices (19%), visiting the business location (15%), contacting the business (13%), and continuing to search for other businesses (10%).

-Snapchat has quickly grown to 210 million users, and it is particularly popular with teenagers.
-Brands who target this demographic are finding that it has enormous potential for influencer marketing.
+Snapchat has quickly grown to 363 million users this 2022, and it is particularly popular with teenagers.
+Brands that target this demographic are finding that it has enormous potential for influencer marketing.